 From the simple college staple to the authentic taste of hand-crafted pasta sauce over a bed of stringy noodles, there is nothing quite the same as a bowl of spaghetti.
 Enjoy it with meatballs or garlic bread, but the real foundation of this dish is the noodle.

 Perfectly cooked spaghetti will make or break this pasta dish.
 But how do you cook the perfect spaghetti?
 This article will go over several ways to ensure your spaghetti is cooked perfectly and one way not to.
 Keep reading to learn more!

 Whether you are making spaghetti from fresh pasta or dry pasta, there is a perfect level of doneness that you are striving for.
 This level is called al dente.
 In Italian, this means “to the tooth.”

-In practice, al dente is that point of cooking where spaghetti is immersed in boiling water just to the point where the spaghetti is tender and flexible but still has a little bit in the center.
+In practice, al dente is that point of cooking where spaghetti is immersed in boiling water just to the point where the spaghetti noodles are tender and flexible but still has a little bit in the center.
 Al dente is perfect for a couple of reasons.
 The main and perhaps most important reason is the perfect texture while eating the pasta.
 The second reason is it gives your spaghetti noodle the strength to withstand twisting around your fork and being slurped up without fear of it breaking.